JacobThwaites/LOTR-Risk/README.md

 ### Running Tests
-The project uses mocha and chai for unit testing.
-To run these locally, amend the tsconfig.json file 'module' parameter from "esnext" to "commonjs".
-Then inside the terminal run:
+The project uses mocha and chai for unit testing, Jest for React testing, and Supertest for API testing.
+To run tests inside the terminal, use the command:
 ```
-npm run testts
+npm run test
 ```